SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 time.
 You will need to either make an environment selection or define variables like `HostAddress` directly in the .http file in order for requests to work (review the .json file mentioned previously for variable examples).
 Please note that the "dhaka" environment is not expected to be available for use by those not on the Steeltoe team.

+#### Custom Management Endpoints

+This sample includes a custom actuator that can be used to return the time on the server where the app is running.
+Review the contents of [./CustomActuators](./CustomActuators/) to see how this integration is accomplished.

 ### Reviewing HTTP Traces